 What do shops need to do to be successful over the next 20 years?

 There are many things that a shop needs to do to stay successful.
 The first thing is that shops need to protect themselves.
-As vehicle complexity increases, many shops have needed to evaluate their capabilities and examine what areas they need to invest in.
+As vehicle complexity increases, many shops have needed to evaluate their capabilities and examine the areas in which they need to to invest.
 Technicians could be hurt just looking at and touching new, more complex cars if they don’t know what to do.

 If technicians are not trained on how to fix cars right, they could complete the repair but hurt the consumer.
 Training is crucial.
 Training should be a major investment in the collision industry.
 Not just for collision repairers, but for insurers, suppliers, information providers, everyone.
 Everyone should know what’s in these vehicles and how to repair them.

 Shops also need to show value to stakeholders.
 This means quality repairs for consumers, good relationships with insurers, and keeping up on certification requirements with manufacturers.
 Proving to stakeholders that your business is concerned with things like cycle time and touch time is important.
 Show your stakeholders, “Hey, I got this.”

 It’s the reality that shops can’t operate without quality technicians.
 Not only attracting great talent, but also retaining those technicians is vital.
 I’ve seen some top tier employees leave because their manager didn’t invest in new ways of training them.
 People want to be developed, and that’s a big deal in the industry.
 It all comes down to continuing training.